jaceklaskowski/spark/connector/connect/docs/client-connection-string.md

     <td>user_id</td>
     <td>String</td>
     <td>User ID to automatically set in the Spark Connect UserContext message.
-    This is necssary for the appropriate Spark Session management.
+    This is necessary for the appropriate Spark Session management.
 This is an *optional* parameter and depending on the deployment this parameter might be automatically injected using other means.</td>
     <td>